The world’s first deep geological repository

 Placing “Remote-handled TRU” waste

-More highly radioactive TRU waste requires remote handling and is named accordingly (remote-handled transuranic waste).
+More highly radioactive transuranium (TRU) waste requires remote handling and is named accordingly (remote-handled transuranic waste).
 Special-purpose Horizontal Emplacement and Retrieval Equipment (HERE) is used to push packages into disposal cells excavated into the walls of a disposal cavern.

 Placing “contact-handled TRU” waste

 The least radioactive TRU waste may be handled with no need for special-purpose equipment.
 A technician responsible for radiation monitoring keeps a close eye as contact-handled transuranic waste is placed in the depths of the WIPP repository.

 Two types of placement are used, depending on the degree of radioactivity of the waste packages concerned.
 If the level of gamma emissions is high, waste is placed by a remote handling system.
 If the level is low, waste is placed directly, by “contact handling”.